-- -Chlamydia is a bacterial sexually transmitted infection. - -Most people with Chlamydia do not have symptoms, but even without symptoms, Chlamydia can still damage the reproductive system. - -Chlamydia is transmitted through all types of sexual contact (vaginal, anal and oral sex), as well as from a pregnant mother to her baby during childbirth. - -To reduce risk of Chlamydia infection, reduce your number of sexual partners, know if sexual contacts have been tested and treated for Chlamydia, and use latex condoms the right way every time you have sex.
+-Chlamydia is a bacterial sexually transmitted infection.

+-Most people with Chlamydia do not have symptoms, but even without symptoms, Chlamydia can still damage the reproductive system.

+-Chlamydia is transmitted through all types of sexual contact (vaginal, anal and oral sex), as well as from a pregnant mother to her baby during childbirth.

+-To reduce risk of Chlamydia infection, reduce your number of sexual partners, know if sexual contacts have been tested and treated for Chlamydia, and use latex condoms the right way every time you have sex.
 The only way to avoid Chlamydia is to not have vaginal, anal, or oral sex or to be in a long-term monogamous relationship where both partners have been tested and have not been exposed to other sexual contacts.

-Marion County Chlamydia incidence rates have been increasing since 2013, averaging about 1,500 cases of Chlamydia each year.
+Marion County Chlamydia incidence rates have been increasing since 2013, averaging about 1,700 cases of Chlamydia each year.

-Due to an increase in incidence rates in Chlamydia, Marion County saw more Chlamydia cases than expected almost every month of 2015.
+Due to an increase in incidence rates in Chlamydia, Marion County saw more Chlamydia cases than expected for about half of the months of 2016.